Can cats eat peanut butter? Yes, cats can eat peanut butter.

 Keep in mind, however, that peanut butter is sticky.
 Feeding your cat a large scoop of peanut butter could lead to choking or difficulty swallowing.

-Peanut butter is full of proteins, sugars, oils, salt, and fats that your cat doesn’t need in her diet.
+Peanut butter can be bad for cats, especially if you feed your cat peanut butter on a regular basis.
+Although cats can eat peanut butter, it is full of proteins, sugars, oils, salt, and fats that your cat doesn’t need in her diet.

 There is one other concern about peanut butter that you should keep in mind before feeding: rodent traps.

 Sometimes, people use peanut butter to bait rodent traps.
 So, you may not want to give your cat a taste for peanut butter if you also use peanut butter in mouse traps.
 Also avoid this if in your home you use peanut butter to disguise rodenticide.

 The internet is full of interesting facts and pieces of advice, many of which are not true.